 3.4 The faculty member is a citizen, a member of a learned profession and an employee of the Institute.
-When he or she speaks or writes as a citizen he or she should be free from institutional censorship or discipline.
+When he speaks or writes as a citizen he should be free from institutional censorship or discipline.

-3.5 To encourage creativity and constructive dissent, a faculty member is entitled to full freedom of discussion in all estab-
+3.5 To encourage creativity and constructive dissent, a faculty member is entitled to full freedom of discussion in all established Institute bodies without reprisal.